CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/MagicSystems/Fellcraft/Fellcraft.md

 ### Absorb Fellblood: Sonic Sounds

 Large sonic cracks can be absorbed to regain Fellblood.
 This can be done with explosions, objects breaking the sound barrier, etc...

-### Shockwave Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.

 ## Soulcraft